icons8/lunacy-docs/docs/interface.md

     </tr>
     <tr>
       <td><img src="/public/interface-artbinspector6.png" alt="Export controls"></td>
-      <td><b>Export controls</b><p>Allow you to export the artboard and its content.
+      <td><b>Export controls</b><p>Allow you to export the frame and its content.
 For details about export in Lunacy, click <a href="https://lunacy.docs.icons8.com/export" target="_blank">here</a>.</p></td>
     </tr>
   </tbody>
 </table>

-#### Selecting and moving artboards
+#### Selecting and moving frame

-To select an empty artboard, you can click anywhere within the artboard.
-To select an artboard with layers on it, click the artboard's name.
+To select an empty frame, you can click anywhere within the frame.
+To select a frame with layers on it, click the frame's name.

-Similarly, to move an empty artboard, click anywhere within the artboard and drag it to where you want it.
-To move an artboard with layers, click the artboard's name and drag.
+Similarly, to move an empty frame, click anywhere within the frame and drag it to where you want it.
+To move a frame with layers, click the frame's name and drag.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/interface-moveartplaceholder.png" height="auto"><source src="/public/interface-moveart.mp4" type="video/mp4"></video>

-Alternatively, you can select the required artboard by clicking its name in the Layer List.
+Alternatively, you can select the required frame by clicking its name in the Layer List.

 #### [Adding custom presets](#adding-custom-presets)

-To add a custom artboard to presets:
+To add a custom frame to presets:

-1. Select the artboard tool on the toolbar or press `A`.
-The panel of artboard presets appears on the right.
+1. Select the frame tool on the toolbar or press `A`.
+The panel of frame presets appears on the right.
 2. At the bottom of the panel, click the **Create custom preset** button.
 Scroll the panel down if you don't see the button.
 3. In the displayed dialog box, define the preset name and its dimensions in pixels.
 4. Click **Save**.
 The group **Custom** appears in the panel of presets (see the figure below).